finelog/weibo-img-rescue/Readme.md

 # Weibo Image Rescuer
-weibo, a social media platform, akin to twitter (now x). sometimes, image might be censored due to various reasons. this tool use a technique inspired by `tombkeeper`. basically, even if one image is being censored, an intact cached copy might still be available from a cdn server.
+weibo, a social media platform, akin to twitter (now x). sometimes, image might be censored due to various reasons. this tool uses a technique inspired by `tombkeeper`. basically, even if one image is being censored, an intact cached copy might still be available from a cdn server.